Bayview Hunters Point Community Advocates

 In addition, this community has a sewage plant, a recycling and garbage processing plant and is hemmed in by freeways in every direction, limiting access and exposing the neighborhoods to constant vehicle emissions.

 Faced with these and other challenges, in 2019, the BVHPCA regrouped, reorganized and renewed their commitment to environmental justice advocacy, launching several new programs:

-- A new Southeast Community Council – training for environmental justice advocacy and organizing
+- A Southeast Community Council for policy advocacy and organizing, following environmental justice principles;

-- A new Community Toxic Index, documenting neighborhood sites under environmental agency oversight
+- Updating a Community Toxic Index, cataloguing neighborhood sites under environmental agency monitoring;

 - An online library of documents regarding the Navy’s toxic waste dump at the Hunters Point Naval Shipyard

 - A new Community Hub – a development program for cooperative and public-serving enterprises;

 - Multiple community outreach programs during the ongoing COVID-19 pandemic, supporting marginalized, immigrant, and unhoused neighbors and distributing PPE, food, and public health information;